Semrush helps you:

 Just type in a keyword that you want to rank for…

-Weight loss search
+Google Search – Weight loss

 …and jot down the keywords that Google suggests.